cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 For instance, https://github.com/cosmos/cosmos-sdk/issues/7093 proposes a method for doing inter-module Ocaps using the `Msg` router.
 A well-defined return type would improve the developer UX for this approach.

-Currently, we are encoding `Msg`s as `Any` in `Tx`s which involves packing the binary-encoded `Msg` with its type URL.

-The type URL for `MsgSubmitProposal` is `/cosmos.gov.MsgSubmitProposal`.

-The fully-qualified RPC name for the `SubmitProposal` RPC call above is `/cosmos.gov.Msg/SubmitProposal` which is varies by a single `/` character.
-We could also pack this type URL into an `Any` with the same `MsgSubmitProposal` contents and handle it like a “packed RPC” call.

 ## Decision